-The water temperature limit switch turns off the gas valve if the temperature in the boiler goes above its setting.
+The water temperature/LWCO sensor provides a signal to the control module to turn off the gas valve if the temperature in the boiler goes above its setting or if a low water condition is sensed.
 (The circulator will continue to run as long as there is a call for heat.)